garris/ember-backstop/README.md

 ### Backstop-remote service
 You will need the backstop-remote service running for visual tests.

-In a seperate window run...
+In a separate window run...

 ```
 ember backstop-remote